myIR, payments and more

 Persons and companies, trusts or partnerships which are associated with each other under tax law.

 The rules used to determine if several people or entities are associated for tax purposes by their common interests in entities.

 The test to determine if an individual is associated to a company.

 A tax on the supply of most goods and services in New Zealand.

-Physical land and buildings and also the rights under an option to purchase property.
+The term used for land and buildings, and the rights under an option to purchase property.